Houston concert deaths spur calls for independent review

 While a prominent local official is calling for a separate, independent review of the tragedy, experts in crowd safety say an investigation by neutral outsiders could help the city avoid potential conflicts of interest and promote transparency.

-Houston police officials did not return calls seeking comment on questions about whether its close involvement in the event created a conflict or if it considered handing the probe off to an outside agency.
+Houston Police Department spokeswoman Jodi Silva declined to comment on questions about whether its close involvement in the event created a conflict or if it considered handing the probe off to an outside agency.
 Such decisions are often made in investigations like police shootings.

+“All of the information we have available to put out at this time has been placed out on Twitter,” Silva said.

 The police department’s probe would be separate from any independent investigation ordered by County Judge Lina Hidalgo, Harris County’s top elected official, according to Rafael Maitre, a spokesman for the judge’s office.
 Hidalgo hasn’t decided who would conduct such an independent review or how it would be done, Maitre said Monday.